 ISBN 0-9516165-7-9 (2002)

 This guide is designed to be a useful working tool for all those involved with regeneration and renewal partnership boards and other decision-making bodies connected with urban regeneration and renewal.
 It is intended to promote inclusive working practices and encourage the continuing development and practice of processes that harness local skills and knowledge.
 The guide is primarily based on community research and development work carried out by the Women and Regeneration Project, with local women in three London regeneration areas between 1999-2001.
 It seeks to generate understanding of the barriers faced by the diverse communities of women living in regeneration areas and to suggest ways in which those barriers can be overcome.
-The guide includes checklists to assess to what extent decision-making bodies are working inclusively.
+The guide includes checklists and health tips to assess to what extent decision-making bodies are working inclusively.
 These tools for practical steps towards inclusiveness aim to assist partnerships in their work.

 Housing for Independence